Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You got anything to add to that?

-So I'm still in, but I think one of those things is kind of, when you talk about running to another grad, it's about, you know...
+So I'm still in, but I think one of those things is kind of when you talk about we run into another grad, it's about, you know, being willing to help no matter what.

-That's one of the things you get when you're a veteran, being in, is no matter who it is, no matter what they look like, you feel okay asking a question.
+That's one of the things you get when you're a veteran being in, is no matter who it is, no matter what they look like, you feel okay asking a question.

 You need help with something.

-Just extending that to the community that, you know, there's always a help, there's always a lending hand, and not always, I feel like everyone on the outside is just always second -guessing or not willing to assist a lend just because they don't know that person.
+And not always, I feel like everyone on the outside is just always second guessing or not willing to assist a Lynn just because they don't know that person.

 Oh, my car?